matthiaszeller/linalg-sylvester/README.md

 This repository stores the code used for a project in a Computational Linear Algebra course ([MATH-453](https://edu.epfl.ch/coursebook/en/computational-linear-algebra-MATH-453)).

-The performance benchmark is performed in notebooks, results are presented in the `report.pdf`:
+The performance benchmark is performed in notebooks, results are presented in the [report.pdf](report.pdf):

 * [1-Benchmark-intro.ipynb](1-Benchmark-intro.ipynb): compares solving times of scipy's solver with a linear system solver, show time decomposition for the three phases of Bartel-Stewart algorithm